lambe-lang/specification/README.md

 ### 2.2 Data type implementation

 ```
-impl for Option a {
+impl forall a. for Option a {
     sig fold: self -> (None -> b) -> (Some a -> b) -> b

     def fold n s =